Two more women accuse Bill Cosby of drugging them

 Brown told reporters she met Cosby in 1969 in Canada and went to his hotel suite where he gave her a soft drink that caused her to black out.
 She said that when she woke up, she was naked next to him in bed.

 "I couldn't move or speak.
-I felt paralyzed, he flipped me over and sexually assaulted me," Brown said.
+I felt paralysed, he flipped me over and sexually assaulted me," Brown said.
 "I felt like a rag doll and like a real-life blow-up doll for him."

 Lublin said she met Cosby in 1989 at a hotel in Las Vegas and that he asked her to perform an improvisation on the pretext of evaluating her acting.
 The comedian gave her two alcoholic drinks that caused her to feel disoriented, she said.